 ERBIL, Iraqi Kurdistan: Iraqi Kurdistan’s top natural resources official has affirmed that the semiautonomous region is “very wealthy,” with present reserves of about 200 trillion cubic meters of natural gas and at least 70 years’ worth of oil.

-“We now have an agreement with the Baghdad government to export [at least] 100,000 bpd from Kurdistan, but this number could rise to 200,000 by the end of this year,” said Hawrami, adding that Iraqi Kurdistan’s total production by the year’s end was planned to be at 300,000 bpd, a third of which would not be exported.
+At a recent event to launch the ministry’s annual publication, Oil and Gas Year, Natural Resources Minister Ashty Hawrami said he expected Iraqi Kurdistan to be producing 300,000 barrels of crude oil per day (bpd) by the year’s end.“We now have an agreement with the Baghdad government to export [at least] 100,000 bpd from Kurdistan, but this number could rise to 200,000 by the end of this year,” said Hawrami, adding that Iraqi Kurdistan’s total production by the year’s end was planned to be at 300,000 bpd, a third of which would not be exported.

 Hawrami did not seem concerned about ongoing disagreements over oil policies between the Kurdistan region and Iraqi Deputy Prime Minister for Energy Husein Shahristani.
 “The daily profit from the Kurdistan region’s oil is now $US10 million, and no one is going to refuse such money,” said Hawrami.
 “We have an agreement with the Iraqi government and Prime Minister Nuri Maliki, so Shahristani is free to say what he wishes.
 He cannot influence or cause any harm to the export of Kurdish oil.”